reedacartwright/spagedi/README.md

 	make
 	make install

 This will build an optimized version of SPAGeDi and install it to '/usr/bin'.
-To specify your own build flags you need to set the environment variables CFLAGS and LDFLAGS as neccessary.
+To specify your own build flags you need to set the environment variables CFLAGS and LDFLAGS as necessary.
 Then specify

 	cmake -DCMAKE_BUILD_TYPE= .

 See CMake's manual for additional information.

+### Compiling from Source Code (alternative)

+If you are having trouble getting CMake to work, you can try to compile manually.

+	cd spagedi-*/src
+	gcc -O2 -o ./spagedi *.c -lm

+You will then have a `spagedi-*/src/spagedi` binary that you can copy wherever is useful to you.